 Ginseng may lower heart diseases & strokes risks

 Ginseng decreases endothelial cell (line the inside of blood vessels) dysfunction; it means disturbance to these cells lead to a heart attack or stroke.
 Thus, ginseng can provide protection against heart attack or stroke.
 Ginseng possesses blood-thinning property.
 Therefore, should use blood-thinning medication under the supervision of your doctor.

-Ginseng is considering raising blood pressure in the beginning days of treatment, thus you need to be extra careful when start taking this herb at least for first few days.
+Ginseng is considering raising blood pressure in the beginning days of treatment.
+Thus you need to be extra careful when start taking this herb at least for first few days.

-General recommended daily dosage of ginseng is 1 g to 2 g of raw herb, or 200 mg daily of an extract.
+General recommended a daily dosage of ginseng is 1 g to 2 g of raw herb, or 200 mg daily of an extract.
 Do not suggest ginseng for pregnant women.
 The length of treatment for ginseng is around three weeks.
 Excess dosage can cause headaches, restlessness and raised blood pressure, especially when taken with caffeine, alcohol, turnips, and spicy foods.